alexfox246/Customer-Churn-Analysis/README.md

 ```
 ![Churn by contract type](./Screenshots/churn_contract.png)

 Customers on month-to-month contracts churn at a significantly higher rate than customers on longer-term contracts, making contract type one of the strongest predictors of churn.
 This pattern suggests that customers with greater flexibility are more likely to leave, while longer-term contracts create stability and reduce churn.
-Focusing retention strategies on month-to-month customers such as offering discounts for contract upgrades or improving early stage onboarding could reduce churn.

 ### Churn by tenure group
 ```sql